 I explain more in another blog post.
 (The said post also digresses to explain the striking absence of any Roman writings bothering to mention a certain man who wrote autobiographically that miracles accompanied his own ministry.
 Yes, another miracle worker was spreading word about his own miracles around the Mediterranean - only to be completely ignored by all surviving Roman sources.
 No, it's not Jesus.
 But that's another story.
 And it's in the other blog post.
 The point here simply being that even when we know that word got around about such an extraordinary thing in the ancient world, no surviving Roman records record the fact.)

-Since there is nothing such to test, naysayers pin their hopes of showing Jesus to be conspicuously absent by testing authors who are not a startlingly obvious case to be writing about Jesus in the first place.
-But anyway.
+If an argument from silence depends on the absolute necessity of mentioning something in this or that book, sceptics have a problem.
+With nothing better to go from in terms of Jesus' contemporaries, naysayers pin their hopes of showing Jesus to be conspicuously absent by testing authors who are not a startlingly obvious case to be writing about Jesus in the first place.

 - Columella – born in Spain C. 4AD – wrote about agriculture, which is his eligibility for the list gone!
 He was in Syria a few years after Christ, but that isn’t the stuff of a gardening book.

 - Florus Lucius – born in north Africa – no-one knows when - wrote a dodgy history of Rome up to Augustus (Augustus died in 14AD): that is, his story ends before Christ was a public figure.
 That’s his eligibility gone.

 - Paterculus – born in Italy before Christ, possibly died about the time Christ was embarking on his ministry, died too soon to have heard of Christ.
 He wrote a Roman history ending before Christ was a public figure.
 He barely merits a place on this list.